 After popping up on the reality TV show Millionaire Matchmaker, Franklin released a single in 2015 before getting arrested for drug possession and public intoxication in 2016.

-Birthplace: Fresno, California, United States of Americasee more on Farrah Franklin
+Birthplace: USA, California, Fresnosee more on Farrah Franklin